post graduate work permit

 • 2 years or longer: You can receive a PGWP valid for up to 3 years.

 Pakistani students often opt for 2-year programs to qualify for the maximum PGWP duration.
-This extended work period allows more time to build a strong job profile and apply for permanent residency.
+This extended work period allows more time to build a strong job profile and apply for permanent residency (PR).

 How to Apply for Canada’s Post-Graduate Work Permit